 Mixing the Batter

 Like other muffin recipes, you whisk together the dry ingredients in a large bowl.
-Rather than all-purpose flour, some of the muffin ingredients are coconut flour, tapioca starch, 1 tsp baking powder, 1/2 tsp baking soda, and 1/4 tsp salt.
+Rather than all-purpose flour, some of the muffin ingredients are coconut flour, tapioca starch, 1 teaspoon baking powder, ½ teaspoon baking soda, and ¼ teaspoon salt.
 I like to use a whisk here as it helps incorporate the ingredients together most evenly.
 Next, and in a separate bowl, you combine wet ingredients including the eggs, maple, tahini paste, coconut oil, and coconut milk until smooth.
-In place of the coconut milk, you could try almond milk, although I haven’t tested with this.
+In place of the coconut milk, you could try almond milk, although I haven't tested with this.
 Use a hand or stand mixer, or just whisk vigorously by hand.

 Finally, you stir the wet ingredients into the dry ingredients until the mixture is just combined.
 Finally, fold in a blend of your favourite seeds.
 These can include pumpkin seeds, flax seeds, chia seeds, or sesame seeds.
 I really love the flavour and texture contrast of using a blend of all of these in the muffin batter.
 They add some contrasting colours as well.